 To find out more about CAP UCLA or a specific show, please contact our publicity office:

-Press Releases The latest news about upcoming UCLA Live performances.
+Press Releases The latest news about upcoming CAP UCLA performances.

-About CAP UCLA Information on the mission of CAP UCLA and its evolution from UCLA Live.
+About CAP UCLA Information on the mission of CAP UCLA.

 Below you will find links to recent feature articles and reviews.

 Death in Peter Brook’s elusive, essential production of “The Suit,” which closes this weekend at UCLA, is not losing your balance.
 Falling and picking yourself up again means you can keep going.
 Brook vividly underscores that in the new documentary about his rehearsal process, “The Tightrope.”

 4/17/2014 - Mark Swed

 Famed Theater Director Peter Brook Shows Strong 'Suit' at UCLA

 An ineffably effortless, modest and accomplished late work by theater titan Peter Brook.

 Review: Simplicity of 'The Suit' belies its power